lemon24/reader/README.rst

   :alt: code style: black

-Features:

 .. begin-features

+*reader* allows you to:

+* retrieve, store, and manage Atom and RSS feeds
+* mark entries as read or important
+* add tags and metadata to feeds
+* filter feeds and articles
+* full-text search articles
+* skip all the low level stuff and focus on what makes your feed reader different

-* Stand-alone library with stable, clearly documented API, and excellent test coverage.
+...all these with a stable, clearly documented API, and excellent test coverage.

-* Full-text search.
-* User-defined feed tags and metadata.
-* Feed and entry filtering.
+What *reader* doesn't do:

+* provide an UI
+* provide a REST API (yet)
+* depend on a web framework
+* have an opinion of how/where you use it

+The following exist, but are optional (and frankly, a bit unpolished):

+* a minimal web interface

-* Minimal web interface that works even with text-only browsers.
+  * that works even with text-only browsers

-  * ... with automatic tag fixing for podcasts (MP3 enclosures).
+  * with automatic tag fixing for podcasts (MP3 enclosures)

+* a command-line interface
-* (Some) plugin support.
+* (some) plugin support

 .. end-features